 Servers: 1000 | Simultaneous connections: 5 | Logging policy: Retains IP address, bandwidth, connection attempts | Netflix Support: Yes

 Namecheap is a well-known hosting service which has now entered the VPN market as well.
-It is currently offering a very cheap $1.88/month offer for a 3-year plan with a 30-day money-back guarantee.
+It is currently offering a very cheap $1.88/month subscription for a 3-year plan with a 30-day money-back guarantee.

 In terms of logging, Namecheap retains your IP address, bandwidth, and connect attempts.
 However, the provider does not track your traffic or browsing activities.